deanOfWalls/deanOfWalls/resume.md

 #### Deployment
   * Application containerized with Docker, ensuring a consistent environment.
-  * Deployed on Render.com with an automated management script for reliability.
+  * Deployed on Render.com with an automated management script for reliability, at $0 cost.

 <!-- <div style="page-break-before: always;"></div>
 <br class="print-only"> -->